RaulAlejandroSalas/Java-9-features-Practices/README.md

 ## Reactive Programming Java Version 9

-La programacion reactiva esta orientada a el trabajo con flujos de datos y la propagacion de cambios, por lo que podemos tener una secuencia de eventos ordenados en el tiempo.
-Con el paradigma imperativo se realizan pulls y se procesan los elementos de las estructuras de datos de manera sincrona sin embargo con el paradigma reactivo se crean cosas y se hacen push a flujos de datos.

-## Estructura del Repositorio:
-* Creacion y observacion de recurso con  RxJava
+The Reactive Programming is oriented to the data flows work and the propagation of changes, so that we can to have a sequency of events sorted of the time.
+In the imperative paradigm the programs using the pulls operations and the datas are processing using sincronous programming, hawever with the Reactive Paradigm we have Sources Infomations where datas has been published by a Publisher and the programms or consumers can listen this data flow through Subscriptions of that.

+## Repository Structure:
+* Creation and observability of Sources Information with RxJava
-* Operadores
+* Operators(filter,map,flatMap,reduce,etc)
 * Unit testing
-* Akka streams en ambiente reactivo
+* Akka streams with Reactive Environment
-* Constriuir una simple applicacion reactiva
+* Build a simple Reactive Application

-### Existen implementaciones disponibles para java:
+### Availables implementations for Java:
-* **RxJava 2.x**: Implementada por Netflix.
+* **RxJava 2.x**: Implemented by Netflix.
-* **Akka**: Es un conjunto de herramientas para construir aplicaciones de alta concurrencia, distribuidas y con alta tolerancia a fallos.
+* **Akka**: Is a Set of Tools to build high concurrence applications,  distributed with high fault tolerance.
- * **Reactive Stream**: Standard.
+* **Reactive Stream**: JDK 8+ Standard.
- * **Reactor**: Es un Framework de Java implementado por Pivotal y construye directamente Flujos Reactivos.
+* **Reactor**: Is a Java Framework implemented by Pivotal with that can be Reactive Data Flows.
- * **Spring Framework 5.0**: Posee caracteristicas para construir y manipular Flujos Reactivos (Netty Server).
+* **Spring Framework 5.0**: Has features for build and handler Reative Data Flows (Netty Server).
- * **Ratpack**: Conjunto de librerias sobre Netty para crear aplicaciones de alta disponibilidad sobre protocolo HTTP.
- * **Akka**: Es una herramienta para construir aplicaciones usando el Patron actor para Java o Scala, con la interoperabilidad de Akka Streams.

-Basicamente los datos viajan a traves de un flujo, este flujo es conocido como source of infomation(Recurso de informacion) es la entidad encargada de emitir los datos.
-La entidad encargada de procesar los datos en el flujo son los Consumers, es importante aclarar que los Consumers no hacen pull de los datos si no los datos son pushed a los Consumers.

-Para que los consumers puedan recibir datos desde la entidad Recurso de Informacion esta debe subscribirse y a partir de ese instate comenzara a recibir los datos desde el flujo.
+* **Ratpack**: Set of libraries on Netty Server that allow the creations of Applications with high availability on HTTP Protocol.
+* **Akka**: Can be used in the construction of the applications applying the Actor Pattern either for Java or Scala, bringing the possibility of the interoperability of Akka Streams.

+Basically the data travels on a flow, this flow is known as Source Information. this entity has the resposibility to emit the data.
+The entities used for processing the flow are called Consumers.
+If we want to keep the correct comunication between Consumers and Publisher we have to create a Subscription, inmediatly the Consumers can be received the data flows.

 ### Las aplicaciones reactivas definen 4 principios principales:
 * Responsive.